bijay-ps/bijay-ps/README.md

 # Hi :wave:, I'm Bijay :man_technologist:

 I'm a MERN and MEAN Stack developer.
 I am passionate about everything related to javascript.
-Technologies I enjoy working on includes react, angular, css, nodejs, mongodb and docker.
+Technologies I enjoy working on include react, angular, CSS, nodejs, MongoDB and docker.
 My favourite IDE is Webstorm.

-I love talking to people, making new friends.
-If you would also like to connect with me then follow me [Twitter](https://twitter.com/bijay_ps) or connect with me on [LinkedIn](https://www.linkedin.com/in/bijay-prakash-singh/)
+I love talking to people and making new friends.
+If you would also like to connect with me then follow me [on Twitter](https://twitter.com/bijay_ps) or connect with me on [LinkedIn](https://www.linkedin.com/in/bijay-prakash-singh/)

-When I am not coding am either reading a book :books: or binge watching some series :smiley:
+When I am not coding am either reading a book :books: or binge-watching some series :smiley:

-If you want to glimpse what's going on inside my brain, then take a look at my blog [litthoughts](https://litthoughts.in/)

 <!--